OrensteinLab/UniLib/README-Transfer_Learning_Model.md

 # DNA Sequence Analysis Pipeline

 This repository contains a Python script for analyzing DNA sequences using a Transfer Learning technique.
-The script reads files with expression data of many regulatory DNA sequences, preprocesses the data, trains a convolutional neural network (CNN) model with a transfer learning technique, and performs predictions on both test and validation sets.
+The script reads files with expression data of many regulatory DNA sequences, preprocesses the data, trains a convolutional neural network (CNN) model with a transfer learning technique, and performs predictions on 2 validation sets.

 ## Prerequisites